American Society of Neuroimaging

-B. The Editor shall be appointed by the President upon recommendation by the Board of Directors for a term of four (4) years, renewable once.
+B. The Board of Directors shall appoint the Editor in Chief, who shall have responsibility for all the contents of the Journal of Neuroimaging and oversee the activities of the Editorial Board.
+The Editor in Chief will serve for a term of four (4) years, renewable once.
 The Board of Directors shall have the option of a third term of one (1) year in order to allow further time to make the decision about a new Editor.
 An individual nominated for editorship of the Journal of Neuroimaging must be a member of The Society at the time he/she assumes the editorship.

-D. Budgetary commitments between the publisher and The Society are the responsibility of the Board of Directors with the approval of the membership.
+D. Budgetary commitments between the publisher and The Society are the responsibility of the Board of Directors.
 Contractual relations with the publisher shall be made by the Journal Oversight Committee with the approval of the Board of Directors.
-Financial considerations of the Journal of Neuroimaging shall be part of the regular reporting function to the Board of Directors by the Journal Oversight Committee and the Finance Committee.
 The Editor shall be reimbursed by the publisher for all secretarial and clerical expenses of maintaining the Editor's office.
-In addition, the Editor shall be provided with a stipend, to be determined by the Board of Directors.
+In addition, the Editor shall be provided with a stipend, to be approved by the Board of Directors.
 The Oversight Committee shall be responsible for negotiating these fiscal matters with the publisher and the Editor.

 E. Subscriptions to the Journal of Neuroimaging will be provided to all dues-paying members of The Society.

 Article XIV.
 DISSOLUTION